What is contact dermatitis in children?

 Treatment may include:

-- Washing your child’s skin with soap and water as soon as possible after contact.
-Make
+Washing your child’s skin with soap and water as soon as possible after contact.
+Wash

-- Using wet, cold cloths (compresses) on the skin.
-This is to help lessen symptoms and
+Using wet, cold cloths (compresses) on the skin.
+This is to help reduce symptoms and

 Ask your child's healthcare provider or nurse for instructions.

-- Giving your child antihistamine pills or liquid.
-This may also help to relieve itching.
+Giving your child antihistamine pills or liquid.
+This may also help to ease itching.
 Talk

 with your child's healthcare provider about what your child should take.